MaranBr/Systemback/README.md

   - Fix possible segmentation fault when try to minimize the window with the button

 - **1.8.101**
-  - Fix partition information reading on Ubuntu 16.04
+  - Fix partition information reading on Ubuntu 16.04 LTS

 - **1.8.100**
   - Fix incorrect symlink following when creating a new incremental restore point (TeamViewer global.conf bug)